zalando/postgres-operator/docs/reference/operator_parameters.md

   AWS region used to store ESB volumes.
 The default is `eu-central-1`.

 * **additional_secret_mount**
-  Additional Secret (aws or gcp credentials) to mount in the the pod.
+  Additional Secret (aws or gcp credentials) to mount in the pod.
 The default is empty.

 * **additional_secret_mount_path**
   Path to mount the above Secret in the filesystem of the container(s).
 The default is empty.